seanthegeek/domainaware/README.md

 ## Background

-domainaware was inspired is inspired by Mike Saunders' [CrazyParser](https://github.com/hardwaterhacker/CrazyParser).
+DomainAware was inspired is inspired by Mike Saunders' [CrazyParser](https://github.com/hardwaterhacker/CrazyParser).
 It started as a fork, but by the time I made all the changes I wanted, I realized that I had almost completely different code, with a similar concept.
 The main differences are: